nasa/ziggy/doc/user-manual/instances-panel.md

 ### Worker

-The `Worker` column on the tasks table shows which worker is managing task execution, and which thread on that worker.
+The `Worker` column on the tasks table shows which worker is managing task execution.

-At the moment, the "which worker" question is kind of dull, since there's only one worker per cluster, and the console has to run on the same computer as the worker.
-This is why the worker is always listed as "localhost".
-This may not be true in the future, so we've left this information on the display.
+Right now, the workers all run on the same system as the supervisor, which is also the same system that runs the console.
+As a result, all the workers are "localhost" workers.
+At some point this may change, and the supervisor, workers, and console can conceivably run on different systems.
+For this reason we've left the "localhost" part of the display, in an effort to future-proof it.

-Recall from the discussion on [Running the Cluster](running-pipeline.md) that the worker has multiple threads that can execute in parallel.
-The thread number tells you which of these is occupied with a given task.
+Recall from the discussion on [Running the Cluster](running-pipeline.md) that the supervisor can create multiple worker processes that can execute in parallel.
+The worker number tells you which of these is occupied with a given task.

 ### P-Time